egregoire23/SupervisedWithR/Discriminant Analysis on Seeds Data.md

 for both the LDA and QDA models.
 It is interesting to see that the LDA and QDA both had the same training error rate.
-However, the QDA went on to perform better than the LDA with the test data, which is consistent with the traditional trends of discriminate analysis.
+However, the QDA went on to perform better than the LDA with the test data, which is consistent with the traditional trends of discriminant analysis.
 For the seeds data, the QDA is the optimal model for predicting the variety of wheat seeds.